Hatfield Divorce Lawyers

-Experienced Divorce Lawyers Committed to Helping Clients Throughout the Divorce Process in Hatfield, PA
+Experienced Divorce Lawyers in Hatfield are Committed to Helping Clients Throughout the Divorce Process

-The Relevance of Fault in a Hatfield Divorce Case
+The Relevance of Fault in a Divorce Case

 Pennsylvania has modified its divorce code so that you can proceed with a divorce in Hatfield without first establishing some sort of cause or fault.
 In other words, you can obtain a “no-fault” divorce by declaring that the marriage is “irretrievably broken” under Pennsylvania law.
 Essentially, this means that you and your spouse are estranged and see no potential for reconciliation.
 However, to obtain a no-fault divorce in Hatfield, you must: